What is Digital Image Processing?

 5. Wavelets and Multi Resolution Processing:

 Compression involves the techniques that are used for reducing storage necessary to save an image or bandwidth to transmit it.
 If we talk about its internet usage, it is mostly used to compress data.
+Algorithms acquire useful information from images through statistics to provide superior quality images.
+Image compression is a trending thesis topic in image processing.

 7. Morphological Processing:

 Morphological processing involves extracting tools of image components which are further used in the representation and description of shape.
+There are certain non-linear operations in this processing that relates to the features of the image.
+These operations can also be applied to grayscale images.
+The image is probed on a small scale known as the structuring element.

 9. Representation and Description:

 The behavior of representation and description depends on the output of a segmentation stage and it includes raw pixel data, constituting either all the points in the reign or only boundary of the reign.
-Choosing a representation is a part of solution to transform raw data into a suitable form that allows subsequent computer processing.
+Choosing a representation is a part of the solution to transform raw data into a suitable form that allows subsequent computer processing.
 As description deals with extracting attributes that yield quantitative information of interest or basic to separate one class from another.

 10. Object recognition: